 An outbound connector includes ManagedConnectionFactory and ManagedConnection implementations.
 The ManagedConnection represents an actual "physical" connection to the resource manager (database).
 The ManagedConnectionFactory contains configuration for the desired ManagedConnections such as the location of the resource manager.
 It also contains matching code to select a connection matching a request from a set of connections.
-The ManagedConnection also can provide connection handles that the connection factory can return.
+The ManagedConnection factory can return.